facebook/relay/website/versioned_docs/version-v14.0.0/api-reference/hooks/load-query.md

 ### Behavior

 * `loadQuery()` will fetch data if passed a query, or data and the query if passed a preloadable concrete request.
 Once both the query and data are available, the data from the query will be written to the store.
 This differs from the behavior of `preloadQuery_DEPRECATED`, which would only write data to the store if the query was passed to `usePreloadedQuery`.
-* the query reference returned from `loadQuery` will be retained by the relay store, preventing it the data from being garbage collected.
+* the query reference returned from `loadQuery` will be retained by the relay store, preventing the data from being garbage collected.
 Once you call `.dispose()` on the query reference, it can be garbage collected.
 * `loadQuery()` will throw an error if it is called during React's render phase.